 The Oberon Common is a special place for the town of Oberon, with its leafy trees, chain of ponds complete with some very friendly ducks, barbecue and picnic areas.

 It is made even more special by the huge efforts of the Oberon Arts Council to make the Common a place that represents the history and people of Oberon.

 One of the most impressive projects at the Common is the Terrazzo Tapestries.
 The Terrazzo is based on the needlework tapestries designed by artist Kim Woods Rabbidge in 1988.
 The eight tapestries depicted various images from Oberon, including landmarks and buildings, and were stitched by over 70 needleworkers in time for the Bicentennial celebrations.
-The tapestries currently hang in the Cobweb Craft Shop.

 In 2008 the Arts Council recreated the tapestries as terrazzo panels to be laid as beautiful flooring for the rotunda at the Common.
 The panels were designed by artist Gabriella Hegyes.
 The eight panels were worked on by men, women and children in the Oberon community over seven weeks and now are a magnificent marble floor of the rotunda, depicting images such as Oberon’s farming landscape, pine forests, timber mill, Jenolan Caves and Oberon Dam.
 Many community groups and businesses contributed towards the completion of the terrazzo, and now the rotunda is a favourite stopping spot for visitors with its impressive marble floor.
 The Terrazzo tapestries even won the Programs, Projects and Partnerships section at the Local Government Cultural Awards in 2009